H1M4W4R1/LUNA/README.md

 This type represents a weapon that can be wielded by user.
 Weapon damage is computed dynamically based on current weapon swing energy.
 The weapon energy / speed factor is defined by below formula:

 ```
-Speed Factor is equal to moving average of velocity across specified timespan (expected attack time)
+Speed Factor is equal to modulus of moving average of velocity across specified timespan (expected attack time)
 ```

 In other words: the system is resistant to things like quick wrist attacks while wielding a greatsword - as you need to smash it for a good second to gain full power.